HwWobbe/WipHww/README.md

 # 2022-08:
-# -08-16: started floating the BaByTw idea and trial balloon with a few Advisors
+# -08-16: floating the BaByTw idea ...
+* ... as a trial balloon with a few Advisors
 * -08-15: Knowing that we can scale up very rapidly, we are now reducing the scope of the initial prototypes and pilots to be as small and focused as possible.
 * use an alternate Username site as a source of a small test PR